Terms of Service

 Software code and graphic images owned by a third party are not affected by this Agreement.
-During and after completion of the contract and unless otherwise specified in this Agreement ownership of intellectual property once all invoices have been paid in full shall be as follows:
+During and after Completion unless otherwise specified in this Agreement ownership of intellectual property once all invoices have been paid in full shall be as follows:

 15.1 Website concepts belong to the Developer.

 15.2 Website designs used in the Website belong to the Developer

 15.3 Website designs not used to belong to the Developer.

 15.4 Graphic images provided by the Client belong to the Client unless the Designer expressly states that ownership is retained by them.